Pages

 An ancient, "other" term for modernity, and for Europe.

 Not Eliot's Europe.
 Their had been an Armistice and then the unilateral imposition of the exact opposite of what President had called 'peace without victory'- i.e. a lasting settlement acceptable to all sides.
 Eliot was the poet who best captured the European interregnum when neither War nor Peace reigned.
-There was merely an uneasy post-prandial nap for some while, for the many-too-many, sleep but punctuated the rage of an empty belly.
+There was merely an uneasy post-prandial nap for some while, for the many-too-many, sleep punctuated the rage of an empty belly.

 Eliot, of course, was familiar with the Mahabharata's 'Shanti parva'.
-As a 'Royalist', he thought the ruler (or ruling class) has certain duties to all classes of beings.
+As a 'Royalist', he thought the ruler (or ruling class) has certain duties to the great unwashed.
 Sadly, he hailed from a Republic which turned its back on its duties not just to Europe but also to itself.
 But England, too, like the amnesiac in James Hilton's 'Random Harvest', aspired to nothing higher than a 'long golden afternoon of declining effort and increasing rewards'.
 Still, more fortunate than Tagore's own 'bhadralok' zamindar caste, the Brits were able to regain their sense of national honor by standing up to Hitler and standing up all the more stubbornly when allies they had none.
 I imagine some of Amardeep's own ancestors displayed their valor on European battlefields.

 I think it was in 1943 that Eliot wrote the following lines- perhaps to oblige Cornelia Sorabjee who had to run away from India after coming out in support of Katherine Mayo's 'Mother India'.